 Not only did the world class street artists do their work, but they also collaborated with some of the local indigenous Barngarla people to produce some amazing murals.

 After Covid put a halt to the festival for a couple of years, the Colour Tumby street art festival is now back, with new murals being added to the town in both 2022 and 2023.

 Where to Find the Tumby Bay Street Art

-You can also find copies of the map in various locations around town.
+You can also find copies of the map in various locations around town, I grabbed one at the caravan park kiosk last time I was there.
 Look out for it at the viewing location for the silo art too.

 Tumby Bay Street Art Gallery

 I’m not going to include all of the artworks, I have to leave a few for you to discover for yourself when you visit, but here’s a taste of what you can expect in Tumby Bay, SA.

 While you are here, take a look at these other things to do in Tumby Bay

 - Enjoy relaxing on that fabulous Tumby Bay beach – after all, you are on holiday

 - Take a walk along the mangrove boardwalk